A Permissive Operational Environment Describes Situations When The Unexpected Becomes The New Normal—are You Prepared?

 Ever wonder why some military operations look like a walk in the park while others turn into a nightmare within the first ten minutes?
 It usually comes down to one thing: the environment.
-If you've spent any time reading about security or strategic planning, you've probably stumbled across the term permissive operational environment Worth keeping that in mind.
-That's the whole idea..
+If you've spent any time reading about security or strategic planning, you've probably stumbled across the term permissive operational environment.

 It sounds like corporate jargon, but it's actually a critical distinction.
-It's the difference between walking into a room where everyone is happy to see you and walking into a room where everyone is wondering why you're there and how to get you out.
+It's the difference between walking into a room where everyone is happy to see you and walking into a room where everyone is wondering why you're there and how to get you out Less friction, more output..

 But here is the thing—most people misunderstand what "permissive" actually means in this context.
-Because of that, it doesn't just mean "easy. " It means something much more specific about the level of resistance you're facing.
+It doesn't just mean "easy."
+It means something much more specific about the level of resistance you're facing.

 What Is a Permissive Operational Environment